Rafi-hasmud/Covid-Portfolio-Project/README.md

 ## Files
 The project includes the following files:

-**CovidDeaths.xlsx**: the dataset containing information on Covid-19 deaths worldwide
+**CovidDeaths.xlsx** - the dataset containing information on Covid-19 deaths worldwide

-**CovidVaccinations.xlsx**: the dataset containing information on Covid-19 vaccinations worldwide
+**CovidVaccinations.xlsx** - the dataset containing information on Covid-19 vaccinations worldwide

-**Data Exploration.sql**: the SQL code used to explore the data in the database
+**Data Exploration.sql** - the SQL code used to explore the data in the database

 ## Data Exploration
 The Data **Exploration.sql** file contains SQL queries for exploring the Covid-19 data.
 The following queries have been used in this project: